Bipolar II: What Is It And How Is It Different?

 No lab test or brain scan can diagnose bipolar disorder.
 Instead, professionals may conduct psychological interviews or self-reported testing to understand an individual's symptoms.
 They may also observe the person's symptoms or behavior at the appointment.

-If a person has been admitted to a psychiatric hospital in the past for manic-like or suicidal episodes, they may use this information to make an informed diagnosis.
+If a person has been admitted to a psychiatric hospital in the past for maniclike or suicidal episodes, they may use this information to make an informed diagnosis.
 You can also take a free screening quiz for bipolar disorder online through Mental Health America.
-However, note that online screening tests do not replace a diagnosis.
+However, note that online screening tests do not provide a diagnosis.
 Bring your results to your mental health provider to further discuss your symptoms and learn about ongoing treatment options.

 Recording treatment for bipolar disorder

 Psychiatrists and other mental health professionals record symptoms, diagnoses, and treatments using the ICD-10 bipolar disorder codes.
-The ICD-10 is the International Classification of Diseases, edition 10, a cataloging system used in the US for diagnosis and insurance purposes.
+The ICD-10 is the International Classification of Diseases, edition 10, a cataloging system used in the U.S. for diagnosis and insurance purposes.

 Recording these codes allows insurance companies to process claims.
 Additionally, providers might use bipolar disorder ICD-10 notations to help them track your symptoms over time.
 However, if you meet with a new provider, they won't be able to view your past codes unless they work for the same agency or mental health provider.